stefphd/SBBMicro/README.md

   bash build_linux.sh
   ```

-  Tested with Arch-Linux x64.
+  \note Tested with Arch-Linux x64.
 Sometimes it is necessary to delete manually the folders `.build` and `.cache`.
 * Windows:

   ```shell
   ./build_win.bat
   ```

-  Tested with Windows 10 x64.
+  \note Tested with Windows 10 x64.
 * MacOS: not implemented yet, however it should be similar to Linux.

 Alternatively, one can use `ctrl+shift+B` to build the code in *Visual Studio Code* with both Linux and Windows (this makes use of `build_linux.sh` or `build_win.sh` depending on the operative system).